 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-The tumor’s Clinical Group describes whether it can be removed by surgery.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+The tumor’s clinical group describes whether it can be removed by surgery.
+Use the menu to see other pages.

 Group I: Describes a tumor that can be completely removed by surgery.

-Group II: Describes a tumor that has been removed with surgery, but cancer cells remain at the edge of the tissue that surrounded the tumor (called a margin), and/or cancer cells are in the regional lymph nodes (lymph nodes near the site of the tumor).
+Group II: Describes a tumor that has been removed with surgery, but cancer cells remain in the body at the edge of the tissue that surrounded the tumor (called a margin), and/or cancer cells are in the regional lymph nodes (lymph nodes near the site of the tumor).

-Group III: Describes a local tumor (a tumor that has not spread outside of the area where it started) that cannot be removed by surgery.
+Group III: Describes a local tumor, which is a tumor that has not spread outside of the area where it started and cannot be completely removed by surgery.

-Stage 1: Describes a local tumor in the orbit (the area near the eye); head and neck area, except for parameningeal sites; or a genitourinary tract tumor, except for a tumor in the bladder or prostate.
+Stage 1: Describes a local tumor in the orbit (the area near the eye); the head and neck area, except for parameningeal sites; or a genitourinary tract tumor, except for in the bladder or prostate.

-Stage 2: Describes a small local tumor in any part of the body not in Stage 1.
+Stage 2: Describes a small local tumor in any part of the body that is not in stage 1.
 The tumor is smaller than 5 centimeters (cm), and there is no spread to regional lymph nodes.

 Stage 4: Distant metastases are present at diagnosis.
 The primary tumor can be of any size or location.